Age of consent in Oceania: Western Australia

 It is an offence in Western Australia to sexually penetrate a person under the age of 16.
 It is also an offence for a person in a position of authority over a person under the age of 18 to have sex with that person.

 Clipperton Island (France)

 The laws of France where applicable apply.
 (These specify a general age of consent of 15.)

 Cook Islands

-It is an offence in the Cook Islands to have sexual intercourse with a girl under the age of 16, (ss146 and 147).
-If the girl consented and is aged 12 or more, it is a defence if the offender is younger than the girl, or if he is under 21 of age and "had reasonable cause to believe, and did believe" that the girl was aged 16 or older.
-(These defenses do not apply if consent was obtained fraudulently.)